I sold my last remaining inventory of ST-2900 boards and components in 2017, but kept three complete systems, which are described on this page.

 Instead of using an expensive separate CRT terminal, we installed a Term-Mite ST video terminal board from MicroMint, connecting it to a keyboard from a surplus Microtel Telidon system, and a 12" NEC JB-1201M monochrome composite video monitor.

 My brother also successfully repaired a surplus GE TermiNet 1200 printer to use with this system.
-Someone had sheared off all the card-edge fingers on its many circuit boards so they could sell the gold!
+Someone had sheared off all the card-edge fingers on its many circuit boards so they could sell the tiny bit of gold!
 The printing mechanism had raised characters moulded on the ends of metal fingers that were attached to a rapidly rotating flexible belt.
 Little solenoid-operated hammers hit the fingers at the right time as they passed by, achieving approximately one complete line per second (120 characters/sec.), which was quite fast for its time.

 Eventually I designed and built the SASI adapter to connect an external 10MB hard drive to this system.
 It was then used mainly to run my custom accounting software for several years.